 Visiting?
 Preferred Hotels

-- When completed, TCF Bank Stadium became the first new football stadium in the Big Ten since 1960 and the first in NCAA FBS since 2006.
+- When completed, TCF Bank Stadium became the first new football stadium in the Big Ten since 1960.

 - The Gopher locker room is a state of the art 60 x 25-yard area, shaped like a football with 120 custom-built lockers and 10 LCD televisions.